jain-anisha/DataStructures/README.md

 It was saying that I did not have access to the repo.

-Originally thought that my method of commiting to git was the issue, so looked to multiple ways to
+Originally thought that my method of commiting to git was the issue, so looked to multiple ways to commit, thinking that I was just doing incorrectly.
+Essentially just stopped github for a while.

 Found that the error was caused by previously commiting to git through different folders, then adding all these folders into one, and committing it again.